Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 ![](_attachments/Blank%20diagram%20(5).svg)

-To perform calibration, we used TensorRT’s [PyTorch Quantization Toolkit](https://github.com/NVIDIA/TensorRT/tree/master/tools/pytorch-quantization).
-Another option is to use the `QuantStub` and `DeQuantStub` nodes from [PyTorch](https://pytorch.org/docs/stable/quantization.html) directly, to capture the relevant statistics.
+To perform calibration, one option is TensorRT’s [PyTorch Quantization Toolkit](https://github.com/NVIDIA/TensorRT/tree/master/tools/pytorch-quantization).
+Another is to use the `QuantStub` and `DeQuantStub` nodes from [PyTorch](https://pytorch.org/docs/stable/quantization.html) directly, to capture the relevant statistics.

 ### Quantization Granularity